viniciusvasti/my-personal-website/posts/application-logging-correlation-id.md

 Hi, everyone!
 if you have already had any experience with production software, you know the importance of logging for an app.
 For web applications, we usually have multi threaded instances, receiving several requests.
 It could be tricky to analyze several log lines for a specific execution.
-E.g. POST request for a specific resource performed by a specific user at certain timestamp.
+E.g. POST request for a specific resource performed by a specific user at a certain timestamp.
-A good solution is to have a Correlation ID for a execution flow.
+A good solution is to have a Correlation ID for an execution flow.
 Let me show how to do that in a Spring Boot App.

 ---